 }

-Thread 1 calls the wait() method and stays on the monitor.
+• Thread 1 calls wait() and pauses execution.

-1. Synchronization is used to allow only one thread to access shared resources at a time.
+Synchronization Ensures only one thread accesses a shared resource at a time.

-2. The wait() method pauses a thread until notify() or notifyAll() is called.
+wait() Pauses a thread until another thread calls notify() or notifyAll().

 Some More: